CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/06-Test the application gateway.md

-# Task 3 : Test the application gateway
+# 05: Test the application gateway

 ## Overview

-In this task, you have installed IIS on the virtual machines only to verify that application gateway was successfully created.
+In this task, you will have pre-installed IIS server on the virtual machines to verify that application gateway was successfully created.

-1. To get the lab environment details, you can select the Environment Details tab.
+1. To verify the linkage of the application gateway, got the environment details page.

      ![](../images/waf065.png)

-1. Copy the **publicIPAddress** under the resource group **waf-DID** and paste in the browser.
+1. Let us take the **publicIPAddress**: <inject key="PublicIPAddress"></inject> and paste in the browser.

       ![](../images/waf064.png)